29 Non-Diamond Engagement Rings That Make a Statement

 If you're in the market for the moody look of a black diamond center stone, consider a more cost-efficient black onyx engagement ring set in contrasting rose gold—it's just as edgy and chic as pricier versions.

-Given its saucy name of the "Bend Over" ring due to its unique setting where a row of diamonds bends over the quartz center stone, this fashion-forward ring is all about good taste plus lots of personality.
+This ring gets its saucy name of the "Bend Over" ring due to its unique setting where a row of diamonds bends over the quartz center stone.
+It's a fashion-forward design that's all about good taste plus lots of personality.

 Calling all boho brides.
 This Australian opal ring with an ornate setting is equal parts ethereal and glam.